fvaleri/strimzi-debugging/sessions/001/README.md

 This is useful for quick tests where a multi node cluster is not required.
 We use the latest upstream Kafka release because the downstream release is just a rebuild with few additional and optional plugins.

+> [!NOTE]
-The `init.sh` script can be used to easily initialize or reset the test environment.
+> The `init.sh` script is used to easily initialize or reset the test environment.
-It downloads Kafka to localhost and initializes the Kubernetes cluster installing the Cluster Operator.
+> It downloads Kafka to localhost and initializes the Kubernetes cluster installing the Cluster Operator.

 ```sh
 $ source init.sh